Lukasveiga/Lukasveiga/README.md

 Java + Spring Boot.
 I also have experience in Javascript, Typescript, Node.js, and Express.
-I have previously  worked as a data scientist,  focusing on  scientific research in the environmental field, where I developed expertise in the Python programming language,  data analysis, and machine learning models.Currently, I have been dedicated to studying agile development models, such as TDD, and design patterns,like Clean Architecture.
+I have previously  worked as a data scientist,  focusing on  scientific research in the environmental field, where I developed expertise in the Python programming language,  data analysis, and machine learning models.
+Currently, I have been dedicated to studying agile development models, such as TDD, and design patterns, like Clean Architecture.
 ```

 <div style="display: inline_block"><br>